andy-x-li/Certificate-Parser/README.md

 A Python program I wrote that takes a list of websites and retrieves and analyzes its web certificate.

 The file tranco-top-1m.csv contains the top million most popular websites and orders them by rank.
+The file Certificate_Parser.py takes in this file and attempts to revieve the certificates to the top 1000 cites.

-Certificate_Parser.py takes in this file and attempts to revieve the certificates to the top 1000 cites.
 Certificate_Parser.py then analyzes these certificates to answer the following problems:

 1) What are most common certificate authorities?
 2) What is the range of valid certificate times?